Abxdf/tinyprojects/README.md

 #tinyproject 3(mulBigints.cpp)
 This file consists of a function 'mulBigints' which can be used to multiply two big integers in c++.
 Big integers are stored in string format.
 Function accepts two arguments and returns the sum of two arguments.

+#tinyproject 4(factorialBigints.cpp)
+This file is used for generating factorial of a number, without worrying about the integer over flows as it uses strings to store data and mulBigints function for generating factorial of a number.